 I remember it being about that, anyway.
 At least in kid-in-arcade money.

 In fairness, Hologram did land just before Mortal Kombat made a big thing out of controlling real people, so that part was still fairly neat.
 It was however almost 10 years after Dragon's Lair had done exactly the same basic action, and even that game's own sequels—Space Ace for instance, not to mention other attempts like the Lupin III rebrand Cliff Hanger—hadn't done very well.
 Everyone realised that all you were doing was pushing right when the game went 'push right', to the point that the only people who really played them were the ones showing off they could finish in a single credit, or kids who didn't know any better.
 Here, there wasn't even the curiosity of seeing what came next and what weirdness would unfurl.
 It would be a blurry cowboy shooting a blurry Whatever on a black background.

 Oh.
 In front of 3D primitives, of course.
 Spinning 3D primitives...
 OF THE FUTURE!

 So, yeah.
 It's not too surprising that while it got a lot of attention for about five minutes, everyone quickly walked off in search of something more fun.
 As far as I know, Sega only tried this idea once more, in a game that would be completely forgotten if it wasn't embarrassingly called "Holosseum".

-.
-The only real way to play it though, to whatever value of fun you'll get is to find an actual arcade machine.
+The only real way to play it today, to whatever value of fun you'll get, is to find an actual arcade machine.
 Your best bet is at conventions, but if you want, at a pinch, you can try and track one down in the wild.